HuygensING/hyper-collate/README.md

 </pre>

 In this table the `<del>`eted text is indicated with `[-]`, and the `<add>`ed text with `[+]`.
 Significant whitespace in the witnesses is indicated with `_`

+#### Get an HTML table visualization of the collation graph:

+`GET /collations/{name}/table.html`
+Click on `Try it out` and enter the name of the collation.
+Click on `Execute`.
+This should return response code `200 - OK`.
+The response body has a table of the collated text using HTML.

 #### Get a .dot visualization of the collation graph: